 Heffner was due up seventh in the inning.
 After two quick outs, it looked as though Jones would not hit.
-Dick Stuart walked, however and then went to third on Tony Conigliaro’s double.
+Dick Stuart walked, however, and then went to third on Tony Conigliaro’s double.
 A hit batsman and another walk produced a run and left the bases loaded for pinch-hitter Dalton Jones.
-As Jones would tell the Boston Globes' Ray Fitzgerald three years later, “Pesky sends me up to pinch hit and I’m scared out of my mind.”12 Jones whistled a double past Angels' pitcher Don Lee on a 3-2 count.
+As Jones told the Boston Globe’s Ray Fitzgerald three years later, “Pesky sends me up to pinch-hit and I’m scared out of my mind.”12 Jones whistled a double past Angels pitcher Don Lee on a 3-2 count.
 The hit cleared the bases giving the Red Sox the walk-off victory, 4-3.
-It was Jones’ most meaningful hit yet as a Red Sox pinch hitter and it helped propel him into a role for which he would achieve some fame, at least among Red Sox fans.
+It was Jones’ most meaningful hit yet as a Red Sox pinch-hitter and it helped propel him into a role for which he would achieve some fame, at least among Red Sox fans.

 While Jones had some success at the plate, he had some trouble in the field, committing an error in each of his first three games, and was beginning to be labeled, perhaps unfairly, as a defensive liability, a label that was to stick with him throughout his career.
 He played 85 games at second in 1964, sharing time with Chuck Schilling and Felix Mantilla.
 Second base was still a new position for Jones, and in 1964 he committed 16 errors for a .959 fielding percentage.